rixo/atom-refs/README.md

 # atom-refs

-This projects recomposes big parts of [atom-refactor] / [js-refactor] and [js-hyperclick].
+This project recomposes big parts of [atom-refactor] / [js-refactor] and [js-hyperclick].
 Big thanks to them.

 **WARNING This is very early alpha version.** Expect bugs.